Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Results

-The $\mathrm{CW_{FS}}$ model attains a median $\mathrm{BF} > 10$ when $\mathrm{(S/N)_\Lambda}$ reaches values in the range $\sim6-15$ across the four binary injections.
+The $\mathrm{CW_{FS}}$ model attains a median $\mathrm{BF} > 10$ when $\mathrm{(S/N)_\Lambda} \sim6-15$ across the four binary injections.
 In this regime of BF growth, the median BF of the SP model is, in general, 1-2 orders of magnitude less than that of the full signal template.
 This translates to SP reaching the BF $> 10$ threshold about one year (or an increase in $\mathrm{(S/N)_\Lambda}$ of $\sim 1$) after $\mathrm{CW_{FS}}$.
 However, this lag in BF growth is less pronounced for some injections.
-The $\mathrm{CW_{ET}}$ model exhibits similar BF growth seen in the other two models for the 20 nHz injections, but it struggles to detect the low-frequency binaries.
+The $\mathrm{CW_{ET}}$ model has comparable BF growth to the other two models in the 20 nHz injections, but it struggles to detect the low-frequency binaries.
 This is consistent with behavior observed in \citet{2024arXiv240721105F}, where, due to the minimal frequency evolution between the Earth and pulsar terms, the pulsar terms act as interfering noise sources that confuse the $\mathrm{CW_{ET}}$ model.
 For the 5 nHz binaries, the $\mathrm{CW_{ET}}$ model attains a median BF $> 10$ at $16 < \mathrm{(S/N)}_{\Lambda} < 19$.
 This is in contrast to the 20 nHz case, in which $\mathrm{CW_{ET}}$ reaches the same BF threshold considerably earlier at $7 < \mathrm{(S/ N)_{\Lambda}} < 12$ (5 years sooner in both sky locations).

 As we have seen, the Savage-Dickey approach to Bayes factor computation is practically limited to weak-to-moderate signals due to the need for adequate MCMC sampling coverage of the CW amplitude's posterior tail.
-We therefore also compute the ratio of each model's likelihood with respect to only stochastic GWB and noise processes to assess model support.
+We therefore also use the injected values to compute the ratio of each model's likelihood with respect to only stochastic GWB and noise processes to assess model support.
 Unlike the rest of our analyses, here we synthesize 100 realizations of each binary injection scenario, with the median $\ln\Lambda$ shown across time slices in \autoref{fig:lnlikeratio_acrossmodels}.
-The hierarchy of model performance is similar to the Bayes factor analysis.
-The key difference is that the SP model has a likelihood ratio less than, or comparable to, the $\mathrm{CW_{ET}}$ model for most injections and time slices.
+While the ten datasets analyzed using MCMC methods are a subset of the 100 used for likelihood ratio calculations, they show similar behavior.
+Also shown is a model that we did not include in our Bayesian analyses due to its computational demand: $\mathrm{CW_{FS}}$ with HD spatial correlations for the GWB.
+The difference between the two $\mathrm{CW_{FS}}$ models is only apparent in later time slices, revealing that the CURN approach, while an incorrect prescription, can be an adequate proxy description of the GWB in early signal emergence.